 The absence of contextual help and actionable insights, combined with technical ASCII symbols, is daunting to non-technical users.
 "What are these for?"

-This lack of clarity turned the software into a confusing toolbox, unnecessarily increasing the learning curve for new users.
+The overall lack of clarity in navigation, terminology, and flow turned the software into a confusing toolbox, unnecessarily increasing the learning curve for new users.

 Implementation and code considerations for the redesign